Dzidzilalich ("little crossing-over place")

 Joseph Moses III, Muckleshoot Tribe, on how to pronounce "Dzidzilalich."

-To honor the history of this region, the name Dzidzilalich would be added to Alaskan Way from S Dearborn St to Pine St, and to the new road, Elliott Way, currently under construction between Pine St and Bell St.
+To honor the history of this region, the name Dzidzilalich has been added to Alaskan Way from S Dearborn St to Pine St, and to the new road, Elliott Way, between Pine St and Bell St.

-The Dzidzilalich street name designation would be honorary.
-The legal name of “Alaskan Way” would not change nor would the official addresses on the street.
+The Dzidzilalich street name designation is honorary.
+The legal name of “Alaskan Way” did not change nor did the official addresses on the street.

 What is the process for giving an honorary name?